gvwilson/fiction/iffy/index.md

 Iffy swallowed hard at the sight of half a dozen navy blue bags lined up neatly beside a light fountain.
-She had seen death before—not a season went by that someone's luck didn't run out on the docks or at sea, and even Uncle Jack at his worst wouldn't have dared to miss a funeral—but this was different.
+She had seen the aftermath of death before—not a season went by that someone's luck didn't run out on the docks or at sea, and even Uncle Jack at his worst wouldn't have dared to miss a funeral—but this was different.

-"Saints and our sins,"
+"Saints and their mercies,"
 Aunt Naggie whispered,
 squeezing her foster daughter's hand.
-"Who would do somethin' like this?"

-"Almost anyone,"
-Wales said bleakly.
-"There's nothing people won't do if they're afraid enough or want something enough."

-"Y' think it was people an' not…you know."
-Iffy nodded toward the front of the bus where a driver would have sat if the bus needed one.

-"The machines?"
-Wales shrugged.
-"Maybe.
-They're normally a lot tidier than this, but this could be part of some strategy we couldn't even begin to understand.
-Or maybe politics back in Hobart is getting hot again.
-Hell, maybe it *is* the Brazilians."
-He sighed and rubbed his eyes.

 The bus picked its way through the rubble and deposited them in front of a side door